 The State of Alaska is divided into three maritime regions for marine commercial fisheries management.
 The Southeast Region extends from the Exclusive Economic Zone (Equi-distant line) boundary in Dixon Entrance north and westward to 144° W. longitude and includes all of Yakutat Bay (Appendix II).
-This is a change from recent years when the Central Region began at 140° W. longitude.
-The Central Region includes the internal waters of Prince William Sound (PWS), Cook Inlet, and Bristol Bay and the Outer District off the Kenai Peninsula.
-The Westward Region includes all territorial waters of the Gulf of Alaska west of Cape Douglas and includes North Pacific Ocean waters adjacent to Kodiak, and the Aleutian Islands as well as all U.S. territorial waters of the Bering, Beaufort, and Chukchi Seas.
+The Central Region includes the inside and outside Districts of Prince William Sound (PWS), Cook Inlet including the North Gulf District off Kenai Peninsula, and Bristol Bay.
+The Westward Region includes all territorial waters of the Gulf of Alaska south and west of Cape Douglas and includes North Pacific Ocean waters adjacent to Kodiak, and the Aleutian Islands as well as all U.S. territorial waters of the Bering, Beaufort, and Chukchi Seas.